Does Medicare Cover Eye Exams and Glasses?

 Does Medicare Cover Eye Exams?

-Beneficiaries who wear glasses often ask, "Does Medicare pay for eye exams?"
-And the answer is no, none of Original Medicare’s parts include coverage for routine vision services.
+No, Medicare Part B does not cover eye exams nor does any of the Original Medicare parts include coverage for routine vision services.
 Original Medicare also does not normally pay for routine dental care, alternative therapies such as acupuncture and various other forms of care.

 For most Medicare enrollees, 100% of the cost of routine vision services must be paid out of pocket.
 The good news is, Medicare vision benefits may help out under three possible conditions.